lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup3.md

 🌻 [Check Built-in PU Learning code >>][3]

 Obviously, `ElkanotoPuClassifier` gets the best performance.
-If we compare its performance with above DIY solution's performance, sklearn's built-in `ElkanotoPuClassifier` has slightly better performance as it has overall higher `pred_pos_perct` and `known_recall`.
+But the DIY solution has slightly better performance, because at the best threshold, both solutions have `pred_pos_perct` close to `real_pos_perct`, but DIY solution has higher `known_recall.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/diy_pu_eval.png" width="907" height="458" />

+All the experiments above were using 90% masked data.
+What does the performance look like with different mask rates?

 #
 <p align="left">